Netgate/TNSR_IDS/README.md

     sudo systemctl enable tnsrids
     sudo systemctl start tnsrids

+## Firewall considerations
+TNSR version 19.02 and later ships with nftables enabled and configured.
+A rule MUST be added to allow TNSR-IDS to receive the UDP datagrams produced by Snort.
+Specifying the UDP port you have configured TNSR-IDS to listen on (d12345 used in this example) add a rule like so:

+`sudo nft add rule inet tnsr_filter tnsr_input_mgmt_default udp dport 12345 accept`

+You can verify that the rule has been added by listing all tables:

+`sudo nft list table inet tnsr_filter -a`

 ## TLS authentication
 Best practices dictate that TLS authentication is used to connect to the TNSR RESTCONF interface.
 Three files are required to authenticate in this way: A certificate authority, a client certificate and a key.
 The location of those files may be specified in the config file or on the command line.
 The default location is **/etc/tnsrids/.tls/** - The full path and filename is required for each file.